You already know the heart is an incredible organ. But dig a little deeper, and you’ll discover just how miraculous it is.

 8. Adaptogen Herbs and Fungi

 Reishi mushroom, cordyceps, ashwagandha, and rhodiola are all well-known adaptogens.
-“Adaptogens all have really nice heart effects, because they help the body adapt to stressors,” Dr. Rawls says.
-That includes both physical and mental stress, both of which can impact heart health.
+“Adaptogens all have nice heart effects because they help the body adapt to stressors,” Dr. Rawls says.
+That includes physical and mental stress, which can impact heart health.
 Rhodiola, for example, helps promote healthy oxygen delivery to the heart and other tissues, while ashwagandha helps manage stress and anxiety.

-Used for thousands of years in Chinese and traditional medicine, this bitter extract that’s found in multiple different barks, roots and plants is best known for its gut-balancing properties.
+Used for thousands of years in Chinese and traditional medicine, this bitter extract is found in different barks, roots, and plants and is best known for its gut-balancing properties.
 That alone may help promote a healthy heart, given the gut-heart connection, but now researchers are finding berberine may exert direct beneficial effects on the heart.
-A review in the journal Chronic Diseases and Translational Medicine, for example, reports that berberine extract may do everything from help regulate blood pressure and cholesterol to improve circulation and blood viscosity.
+For example, a review reports that berberine extract may help regulate blood pressure and cholesterol to improve circulation and blood viscosity.

 Over time, toxins and free radicals can cause liver damage that may inhibit the organ’s ability to manage blood cholesterol levels, Dr. Rawls says.
-So consider looking to herbs such as milk thistle and dandelion, two that are commonly used to promote healthy liver and cellular function.
+So consider looking to herbs such as milk thistle and dandelion, commonly used to promote healthy liver and cellular function.

 References